top of page

 Our Ballet Classes

-The Pre-Ballet Program fosters musicality, body awareness, and movement potential in a format that encourages individual artistry.
+Our Ballet program fosters musicality, body awareness, and movement potential in a format that encourages individual artistry.
 Inspired by the work of Rudolf Von Laban and Irmgard Bartinieff, the class explores the elements of dance; Body, Space, Force, and Time, through creative exercises that are movement focused rather than story focused.
 The knowledge gained in these classes prepares the student for the attention to detail required in the study of formal ballet training.
 Research shows that children who begin training with informed creative movement classes are more successful when placed in a traditional technique class.

-Ages 5-10
+Ages 8-10

 This level emphasizes correct postural alignment, principles of turn-out, balance, control, and elementary barre exercises.
 Center work consists of a repetition of barre work, carriage of the arms, and positions of the body in relationship to the eight points of focus of the stage.

-Ballet Ii
+Ballet III

 Prerequisite: Ballet II